blissinvite/blissinvite.github.com/faq.md

 **How soon will I  get my orderers?**

-Depending on the type of printing selected it may take 3-15 business days, the luxury printing suite, letterpress and embossing takes longer because it is labor intensive and each card is handled individually.
+Depending on the type of printing selected it may take 3-15 business days, the lux printing suite, letterpress and embossing takes longer because it is labor intensive and each card is handled individually.
 Please see details of shipping below.

 **Domestic (US)**